 Guide to Selective Laser Sintering (SLS) 3D Printing

-SLS 3D printing has been a popular choice for engineers in product development for decades.
-Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from functional prototyping to small batch or bridge manufacturing.
+SLS 3D printing has been a popular choice for engineers and manufacturers for decades.
+Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from rapid prototyping to small-batch, bridge, or custom manufacturing.

-- How SLS Works
+How SLS 3D Printing Works

 Innovation in the field has surged recently, and plastic-based SLS is now poised to follow other 3D printing technologies like stereolithography (SLA) and fused deposition modeling (FDM) to gain widespread adoption with accessible, compact systems.